What is the Wildlife Act 1975?

 - land classification (State Wildlife Reserves and other categories Parts II and V of the Wildlife Act) which are being considered as part of the Victorian Government’s proposed reforms for public land legislation.

-The Panel has not been asked to consider whether the current range of activities permitted by the Act should or should not be changed.
+The Panel was not asked to consider whether the current range of activities permitted by the Act should or should not be changed.

 2. Stakeholder and community consultation

-The Panel held a nine week community consultation period from 28 April to 30 June 2021 via Engage Victoria.
+The Panel held an extensive community consultation period from April to June 2021 via Engage Victoria.
 All stakeholders, along with the broader Victorian community, were invited to get involved and have their say.

 - seeking advice and input from the general community, Traditional Owners and Aboriginal Victorians, key interest groups, government bodies and relevant experts